mbreit/vscode-bundler/README.md

 Already implemented features:

 * Commands for `bundle install` and `bundle outdated`
-* Command to open a gem dependency in a new window
+* Commands to open a gem dependency in a new window or add the gem folder to the current workspace
+* Command to open a gem's website (or its rubygems.org page)
+* Hover provider for Gemfiles with gem details, homepage links and actions
 * Notifications if gems are not installed with actions to run bundle install or bundle update
 * Tree view in the Side Bar showing all Gemfiles in the workspace with